kodecocodes/swift-style-guide/README.markdown

 ## Closure Expressions

-Use trailing closure syntax only if there's a single closure expression parameter at the end of the argument list.
-Give the closure parameters descriptive names.
+Use trailing closure syntax if there's a single closure expression parameter at the end of the argument list.
+Where possible try to avoid multiple inline closures in a single function call.
+It's too hard to read.
+Separate them out into well named functions.

 **Preferred:**
 ```swift